nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:exclamation: Important:**<br>

-* This command is only available while in fosterer profile page.
+* This command is only available in the profile page of a fosterer.
-* This command works only in a profile page, which appears after executing a view command.
+* This command only works in the profile page, which you can navigate to by executing the `view` command.

 </div>